anitaposch/anita-grav/user/pages/04.blog/articles-2022/221205-luganda-flyer/221205-flyer-luganda.md

     default: '/bitcoin-luganda'
 date: 2022-12-05 8:30
 dateformat: 'Y-m-d H:i'
-summary: Around 10 million people are speaking Luganda in the area of Uganda.
-Now they can learn and share the basics of Bitcoin with BFF's Bitcoin flyer in their own language.
+summary: "Around 10 million people are speaking Luganda in the area of Uganda.
+Now they can learn and share the basics of Bitcoin with BFF's Bitcoin flyer in their own language."
 thumbnail: _luganda-flyer.png
 template: article
 ---